Understanding the Scoville Scale

 Peppers range from mild to mind-blowing, depending on the level of capsaicin.

-Ever wonder what makes chili peppers hot?
+Ever wonder what makes chile peppers hot?
 They get their heat from a chemical called “capsaicin,” which causes a burning sensation to occur when exposed to raw tissue.
-The intensity produced by a particular chili’s capsaicin concentration is quantified using the Scoville scale, a subjective measurement of the amount of dilution in a sugar syrup required to neutralize the heat.
+The intensity produced by a particular chile’s capsaicin concentration is quantified using the Scoville scale, a subjective measurement of the amount of dilution in a sugar syrup required to neutralize the heat.
 The more intense the heat, the higher the Scoville heat units (SHU), with pure capsaicin weighing in at 16,000,000 SHU.
 Modern tests use the more objective high performance liquid chromatography method to obtain more accurate and reliable measures, but with new peppers reaching heat levels higher than what most humans can tolerate, that kind of precision is often unnecessary.

 BELL PEPPER (0 SHU)